 So if you see light purple or brown eggplants in the supermarket, reject them due to the fact that they are overripe and also are most likely to be bitter in taste.
-An actually fully ripe eggplant is already passed its prime.
-It is a bit counter-intuitive compared to other fruits and vegetables, but eggplants have their very own logic so tend to become lighter as they ripen..
+In fact, a fully ripe eggplant is already passed its prime.
+It may be a little counter-intuitive compared to other fruits and vegetables, but eggplants have their very own logic in this department so tend to become lighter as they ripen.